darwingp/darwin/README.md

 	         into the individual being tested.

 *inputs* -> A list of input values to be used to create the :input attribute on an individual.
 	    Order matters.
+The plural is inputses.
+TODO: better terminology

 *gene* -> A hash map containing a key :value which denotes the value of the gene after
           translation and other keys representing epigenetic markers.
 Some epigenetic markers include:
+    {
-  - `:silent` -> if set to true, the gene is not expressed.
+      :silent false ; if set to true, the gene is not expressed.
-  - `:close` -> the number of close parens to insert after the gene
+      :close 0 ; the number of close parens to insert after the gene.
-  - `:no-op` -> No-ops the gene.
+      :no-op false ; If true, the gene is noop'd.
 The gene still affects genome translation.
-  - `:arity` -> The arity of a push instruction.
-Affects parenthesization.
+      :arity 0 ; The arity of a push instruction.
+Affects parenthesization on the exec stack.
-  - `:heat` -> How hot a gene is.
-0 is the most hot and aleph-naught is the least hot.
-This depends on the implementation of `darwin.gp.hotspots/hot?'.
+      :heat 0 ; How hot a gene is.
+The notion of heat depends on the implementation of `darwin.gp.hotspots/hot?'.
+    }

 *individual* -> A map containing the following keys: